apache/bigtop/bigtop_toolchain/README.md

 where <path_to_bigtop> is the cloned git repo.

+## Installation of Tools for Bigtop Deployment

+This is a separated set of manifests that helps to setup tools for Bigtop deployment.
+The usage is as below:

+	puppet apply --modulepath=<path_to_bigtop> -e "include bigtop_toolchain::deployment-tools"

+By applying the snippet, Vagrant will be installed(the Docker installation will be added soon).

 ## Requirements

 For RedHat/Centos, due to redistribution restrictions the Oracle JDK must be downloaded seperately.